MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/preparations.md

 Yarrow Bath, an herbal bath infusion, assists with skin conditions and relaxation, but sensitive individuals should test for reactions.
 Pregnant or breastfeeding individuals should seek medical advice before use.

-This article lists the key preparations of yarrow and how to use them to achieve health benefits without experiencing side-effects.
+This article lists the medicinal preparations of yarrow and how to use them to achieve health benefits without experiencing side-effects.

 ## 1. Yarrow Tea